Sutton United F.C.: Isthmian League

 The summer after the cup success marked Sutton's election into the Isthmian League.
 In 1967, they won the league title.
-Two seasons later the club was at Wembley again for the Amateur Cup final, but surprisingly lost 2–1 to underdogs North Shields.
+Two seasons later the club played at Wembley again for the Amateur Cup final, but in irony lost 2–1 to underdogs North Shields.

 1970 brought great cup success to the club once more, but this time in the form of the FA Cup.
 Sutton beat Hillingdon Borough in the third round and went on to play Don Revie's top flight Leeds United, one of the best teams in Europe at the time, at Gander Green Lane.
 The match saw 14,000 spectators squeeze into the ground and Leeds, with 11 full internationals in the team, won 6–0.

 Unfortunately, the next decade proved to be one of little success for the club and Sutton went through a succession of managers, including Ted Powell and Dario Gradi, both of whom played for the team and went on to manage at higher levels.
 It was not until Keith Blunt took charge that success returned to Gander Green Lane.
 His biggest achievement was to win the Anglo-Italian Cup in 1979, after a surprise 2–1 win over Chieti.
 This was the only time an English club won the honour in its semi-professional era.

 Soon after the continental win, Keith Blunt moved on to manage Malmö and Barrie Williams took over.
-He guided Sutton to Wembley for the 1981 FA Trophy Final, but the side lost to Bishop's Stortford.
+He guided Sutton to Wembley for the 1981 FA Trophy final, but the side lost to Bishop's Stortford.
 This was to be the club's last appearance at Wembley until 2021, a place which saw little success for them.
 During Williams's reign the club finished runners-up in the Anglo-Italian Cup twice more, in 1980 and 1982.
 The club also finished runners-up in the 1981–82 Isthmian League and in 1983 won a treble of the Surrey Senior, London Senior, and Hitachi Cups.
 The Surrey Senior Cup win was the first of six in as many years, a record that remains unbroken, as of May 2011.